billvaglienti/ProtoGen/README.md

 - `dependsOnCompare` : works with `dependsOnValue` to specify the type of comparison to perform in order to evaluate `dependsOn`.
 If `dependsOnCompare` is not provided the comparison is assumed to be "equals to".
 Note that you cannot use "<" or ">" in the xml file because those symbols are reserved by xml.
 The correct markup is "&lt;" and "&gt;" respectively.

-- `min` : The minimum value that can be encoded.
-Typically encoded types take up less space than in-memory types.
-This is usually accomplished by scaling the data. `min`, along with `max` (or `scaler`) and the number of bits of the encoded type, is used to determine the scaling factor. `min` is ignored if the encoded type is floating, signed, or string.
-If `min` is not given, but `max` is, `min` is assumed to be 0. `min` can be input as a mathematical expression in infix notation.
-For example -10000/2^15 would be correctly evaluated as -.30517578125.
-In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values.
-For example 180/pi would be evaluated as 57.295779513082321.
-If both the in-memory and encoded types are an integer, and if `min` is an integer, the scaling will be done using integer math rather than floating point math.

-- `max` : The maximum value that can be encoded. `max` is ignored if the encoded type is floating, or string.
-If the encoded type is signed, the minimum encoded value is `-max`.
-If the encoded type is unsigned the minimum value is `min` (or 0 if `min` is not given).
-If `max` or `scaler` are not given the in memory data are not scaled, but simply cast to the encoded type. `max` can be input as a mathematical expression in the same way as `min`.

-- `scaler` : The scaler that is multiplied by the in-memory type to convert to the encoded type. `scaler` is ignored if `max` is present. `scaler` and `max` (along with `min`) are different ways to represent the same thing.
-For signed encoded types `scaler` is converted to `max` as: `max = ((2^(numbits-1) - 1)/scaler`.
-For unsigned encoded types `scaler` is converted to `max` as: `max = min + ((2^numbits)-1)/scaler`. `scaler` is ignored if the encoded type is string or structure.
-If `scaler` or `max` are not given the in memory data are not scaled, but simply cast to the encoded type. `scaler` can be input as a mathematical expression in the same way as `min`.
-Although it is unusual `scaler` can be used with floating point encoded types.
-This would be useful for cases where the units of the floating point encoded type do not match the desired units of the data in memory.
-If both the in-memory and encoded types are an integer, and if `min` and `scaler` are an integers, the scaling will be done using integer math rather than floating point math.

 - `default` : The default value for this Data.
 The default value is used if the received packet length is not long enough to encode all the Data.
 Defaults can only be used as the last element(s) of a packet.
 Using defaults it is possible to augment a previously defined packet in a backwards compatible way, by extending the length of the packet and adding new fields with default values so that older packets can still be interpreted.
 In the case of a `string` or `fixedstring` type the default value is treated as a string of characters rather than converted to a number.
 In addition, in the string case, if the default string should be empty the default attribute should be set to "null".
 In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values; but only if the entire string can be evaluated numerically.
 Hence "180/pi" will be evaluated as 57.295779513082321 but "piedpiper" will not be altered.
+Defaults can only be used for Packet encodings, not Structure encodings.

 - `constant` : is used to specify that this Data in a packet is always encoded with the same value.
 This is useful for encodings such as key-length-value which require specific a-priori known values to appear before the data.
 It can also be useful for transmitting constants such as the API of the protocol.
 If the encoded type is string the constant value is interpreted as a string literal (i.e. quotes are placed around it), unless the constant value contains "(" and ")", in which case it is interpreted as a function or macro and no quotes are placed around it.
 If the inMemoryType is null, the constant value will not be decoded, instead the bytes containing the constant value will simply be skipped over in the decode function.
 In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values; but only if the entire string can be evaluated numerically.
 Hence "180/pi" will be evaluated as 57.295779513082321 but "piedpiper" will not be altered.